lisatshona/Intro-to-HTML-CSS/README.md

 List as a data structure, can contain any data type, including a list within a list.
 The order is important.
 Set as data structure, contains unique elements and is declared using curly braces.
 The order is not important.
 Tuples contain any data type but once declared they can not be modified.
 They store a large amount of data.
 Dictionaries, is a data structure that store the value of value:key-pairs.
 They are declared within curly braces & separated by a comma.
-Cn be created by the built-in function dict().
+Can be created by the built-in function dict().

 **Operators**